golang/go/test/README.md

     ../bin/go run run.go

+To run just tests from specified files in this directory, execute:

+    ../bin/go run run.go -- file1.go file2.go ...

 Standard library tests should be written as regular Go tests in the appropriate package.

 The tool chain and runtime also have regular Go tests in their packages.